Vulva mapping & why it’s worth trying

 In a society that perpetuates the idea that it’s taboo even to say the name of our genitals out loud, vulva mapping subverts this conditioning.
 By embracing the practice of self-exploration, we can increase self-esteem and boost pleasure while resisting the idea that there is such thing as a “perfect” vulva or vagina—because “perfect” does not exist.

-It should go without saying, but your vulva is beautiful exactly as it is.
+It should go without saying, but all vulvas are beautiful exactly as they are.

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.

 © 2022 The Flex Company.
 All Rights Reserved.